dictionaria/pydictionaria/tutorials/submission-workflow.md

 metadata:

  - `authors` – List of all authors of the dictionary
- - `language` – name, glottocode, and iso639-3 code of the language
+ - `language` – Name, glottocode, and iso639-3 code of the language
  - `date_published` – year of publication, e.g. "2019"
  - `number` – A unique number for the dictionary; to be assigned by the managing editor
- - `properties` – properties of the dictionaries (depends on the input format)
+ - `properties` – A selection of properties needed to correctly process the idiosyncrasies of the dictionary (such as the definition of custom fields or the handling of cross-references).
+See `submitting-sfm.md` for a detailed description of the supported properties.

 Example:  `md.json` for a fictious German dictionary.